 36. The Committee discussed the need for accurate energy statistics and the importance of standards to guide and increase the impact of energy efficiency approaches.

 37. The representative of the EU and its Member States thanked the Chair and all experts for their work and highlighted the following points.
 First, the energy efficiency potential in the ECE region is substantial and "it can be done".
-The focus should be on success stories and positive messages with a view of repeating them.
+The focus should be on successfully realized projects and positive messages with a view to raise popularity of renewable energy.
 He also welcomed that the Group of Experts agreed to work on a menu of energy efficiency accelerators for decision makers: it should cover all main areas and in particular buildings, industry and utilities (with an emphasis on easy to apply measures).
 For other aspects ECE needs to rely on other actors (and in particular on the IEA) for work on policy and regulatory frameworks, and on the international financial institutions for work on investment responsiveness and funds.
 The final objective is to help countries pull these different elements together into national energy efficiency action plans.

 38. On the basis of the discussion, the Committee: